muharremb/mern-risingsign/README.md

 ## Development setup

 Git clone the repo.
 Cd into backend and run 'npm install.
 Do the same in the frontend directory.
-Then run 'npm start dev' in the backend and 'npm start' on the frontend to fire up backend and frotend servers.
+Then run `npm run dev` in the backend and `npm start` on the frontend to fire up backend and frotend servers.